-Details of when financial contributions will be permitted and how they should be calculated is available in paragraph 3.4.7
+Details of when financial contributions will be permitted and how they should be calculated is available in section 3.5.

 Conditions (planning conditions): Requirements attached to a planning permission to limit, control or direct the manner in which a development is carried out.